- Lillias Rumsey Sanford

 Throughout the 1999-2000 year Rumsey Hall hosted a series of special events to celebrate its 100th birthday, culminating in a black tie dinner dance in June that over 200 alumni and friends attended.
 Since 2000 the School has engaged in an ambitious program to improve its facilities, including the construction of the Dane W. Dicke Family Math and Science Buildings, the Cutler Cottage, the Scott Evans Seibert ’92 Memorial Field and the Roy Football Field.
 The Cornell Field, The Pavek Field and the New Dorm field were rebuilt to accommodate the School’s growing enrollment.
 The Maxwell A. Sarofim ‘05 Performing Arts Center, a new gymnasium, two new dormitories and the Lufkin Rink are the latest additions to Rumsey Hall’s ever improving campus and program.

-The 2012-2013 school population is made up of 333 students from 30 local communities, 16 states, and 11 countries.
-The Lower School (grades K through 5) enrolled 80 day students and the Upper School (grades 6 through 9) enrolled 115 day students and 138 boarding students.
+The 2015-2016 school population is made up of 332 students from 27 local communities, 15 states, 15 countries, and two US territories.
+The Lower School (grades K through 5) enrolled 85 day students and four boarding students and the Upper School (grades 6 through 9) enrolled 104 day students and 140 boarding students.